2008 California Triple Crown Schedule

 The event starts and finishs in its namesake, Solvang, a fun, quaint, Danish village with excellent hotels, awesome restaurants, window shopping, real shopping, horse-drawn carriages, parks, people in costume, wine-tasting, vineyards, and lots of neats things for the whole family to see and do.
 Bring your family and make a weekend of it.
 We promise they'll all have a great time while you ride your bike!
 (Or make a week of it by coming for our Solvang Spring Training held just prior to this event.)

-Starting with a wave start from the Royal Copenhagen, you'll do a short warm-up in the eastern Santa Ynez Valley, then heads up world famous Foxen Canyon.
+Starting with a wave start from the host hotel in Solvang, you'll do a short warm-up in the eastern Santa Ynez Valley, then heads up world famous Foxen Canyon.
 You'll then essentially bypass Santa Maria by jogging around that town on dead quiet Bull Canyon to Hwy 166.
 Next you'll more or less parallel the 101 as you head north.
 After some really neat back roads, the route skirts the edge of San Luis Obispo, then goes all the way into super scenic Morro Bay, right to the waterfront and a dramatic view of "the rock."
 Next you'll roll through some of the prettiest state park miles anywhere, then head south on PCH along the coast through Pismo Beach, and such.
 After Guadalupe, you'll stay southbound on this desolate and beautiful stretch of Hwy 1, bypassing the whole Lompoc area, and then continuing onto Hwy 135 to the neat little western antique haven of Los Alamos, site of the final checkpoint.
 From Los Alamos, riders encounter what is essentially the only real climb of the entire day, up and over Drum Canyon, a quiet, twisty, 800 foot, 3.4 mile ascent.
 It's got a gnarly, technical downhill, so close attention to the matter at hand is imperative.
 On the other side, we hop onto Hwy 246 back to Solvang, with a big shoulder all the way to town!

 The route is 193 miles.
 And truly, these are the best miles available in an already spectacular riding region.
 This route is among the fastest, most scenic, and most popular in the entire California Triple Crown series!
 Total elevation gain: about 7,500'.
 Fun, fast, and easy!